scottinet/resume/README.md

 I accompany companies in their projects.

-- Rofim (03/2023 - ): full-time mission as fullstack lead developer (typescript, angular, mongoDB)
+- Rofim (03/2023 - ): full-time mission as a fullstack lead developer (typescript, angular, mongoDB)
 - Solence (2023): a few days here and there to help them release their mobile app (flutter)

 ## 07/2021 - 12/2022: Technical Lead (mySofie)